Golang Maps Tutorial

 How to create a map?

-A map can be created by passing the type of key and value to the make function.
+A map can be created by passing the data type of key and value to the make function.
 The following is the syntax to create a new map.

 make(map[type of key]type of value)